git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

 `batch` request handling.
 In most cases, the `verify` action will also be responsible for any finalization / commit actions.
 The `params` attribute of the `verify` action is designed specifically to transfer some vendor-specific "state" between initialization and finalization of the upload process.

+### Implementing Complex `abort` actions
+Some storage backends will accept a simple `DELETE` or `POST` request to a URL, with no request body, in order to abort the upload.
+In such cases, `abort` may refer directly to the storage backend.
+However, in cases where aborting the upload requires more complex logic or some payload in the request body, `abort` actions should point to an endpoint of the LFS server, and it should be up to the LFS server to abort the upload and clean up any partially uploaded parts.

+As `abort` requests do not have a body, any parameters required by the LFS server in order to complete the request should be passed as part of the URL in the `href` parameter.

+It should be noted that clients will not always be able to `abort` partial uploads cleanly.
+Implementors are expected to ensure proper cleanup of partially uploaded files via other means, such as a periodcal cron job that locates uncommitted uploaded parts and deletes them.